RoamGuru Roam Guru

 Parc du Thabor (Place Saint-Mélaine, GPS: 48.1144°N, 1.6694°W) is Rennes' finest park, and I don't say that lightly.
 Created in the 19th century on land that belonged to the Abbey of Saint-Melaine, it combines formal French gardens, English landscape gardens, and a botanical collection that includes over 3,000 plant species.

-The park is open daily, 7:30 AM to 8:30 PM (hours vary seasonally, closing earlier in winter).
+The park is open daily, 7:30 AM to 8:30 PM in summer (shorter hours in winter, typically closing at 6:30 PM).
 Entry is free.
 I spent an entire afternoon here, which surprised me.
 I'm not usually a "park person."

 Start at the French garden—the geometric parterres near the Rue de Paris entrance.
 The rose garden blooms in June and July, over 2,000 plants representing 400 varieties.
 The dahlias take over in August and September.
 Even in October, when I visited, there was color—asters, chrysanthemums, the last roses holding on.